By

 had an abortion or are considering an abortion.

-Further, pregnant employees may have additional rights under the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA).
-In 2008, the ADA was amended to require employers to provide necessary accommodations to pregnant women with certain pregnancy-related conditions that could qualify as disabilities.
+Pregnant employees may have additional rights under the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act.
+The ADA, for example, requires employers to provide necessary accommodations to pregnant women with certain pregnancy-related conditions that could qualify as disabilities.

 The information and materials on this site are provided for informational purposes only.
 They do not necessarily represent the position or opinions of Axcet HR Solutions or its employees, and they do not constitute legal advice.
 You should consult with a qualified lawyer of your choice who is familiar with all of the facts of your situation before making a decision about any legal matter.